junxit/us-congress-bills-119/metadata.md

 - 2025-05-19 — Mr. Huizenga moved to suspend the rules and pass the bill.
 - 2025-05-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 334 - 51 (Roll no. 132). (text: CR H2119-2120)
 - 2025-05-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 334 - 51 (Roll no. 132). (text: CR H2119-2120)
+- 2025-05-20 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.